Having a baby can affect your relationship. Here we look at how to resolve problems with advice for new dads on staying supportive after childbirth.

 Remember – and remind your partner – these are the ‘early days’.
 If parenthood feels like an endless round of crying, feeding and nappy changing; hang on to the fact that this is normal with a new baby.

-NCT's helpline offers practical and emotional support in all areas of pregnancy and early parenthood: 0300 330 0700.
+Our support line offers practical and emotional support in all areas of pregnancy and early parenthood: 0300 330 0700.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.